This article looks in detail at how to format dates in your Ancestry tree in a way that gives the most benefit to your family research.

 The preferred Ancestry date format is dd mmm yyyy.
 For example, “11 Feb 1852”.

-This is one of the few guidelines that Ancestry state clearly, so I include the link to their documentation.
+This is one of the few guidelines that Ancestry state clearly.
 It is also the standard genealogical format.

 Just to be clear, I’m not banging a drum for a single universal correct date format.
 As a data specialist I follow ISO standard in my professional life, which is quite different (yyyy-mm-dd).